 A GUI Designer is responsible for Designing the Graphical User Interface.
 All of the Buttons, Numbers, Inventory, Game Stats, all that wants to be pretty and pleasing to the Gamer.

-User Experience is another very important part in designing a Video Game.
-UX Artists make sure you Game-Flow is designed well, and you have the buttons and mechanics where you would expect, and of course make the loot boxes as addicting as possible, so you spend as much money as possible.
+User Experience is another very important part of designing a Video Game.
+UX Artists make sure you Game-Flow is designed well, and you have the buttons and mechanics where you would expect, and of course, make the loot boxes as addicting as possible, so you spend as much money as possible.

 A Level Designer creates Levels, places Models, Monsters, set-dresses the Environment to make it look absolutely awesome and lived in.

 2D / 3D Animator

 A Video Game would be kind of boring if everything were static.
 This is why Animators take all kinds of Models like Trees, Water, Birds, NPCs, you name it, and animate them to make the Game more believable and fun to watch.

 Nothing would be possible without Developers making all of the Game Mechanics, Controls, Interactions, Triggers and a lot more actually do something when you interact with the game.
 A Button that displays your health?
 A Developer coded that.
 Does the camera follow your Character?
 A Developer coded that.